The Cornwall Experience

 The Cornwall Experience will include these activities and much more:

-- Guided walking tours of Mousehole, St. Ives and Penzance.
-After our tour, you’ll have free time to explore all three places on your own.
+- Guided walking tours of Mousehole, St. Ives, and the island of St. Martin’s.
+After our tour, you’ll have free time to explore on your own.
 We’ll also visit other seaside and riverfront villages.

 - Visits to several of Cornwall’s spectacular gardens including the unique Eden Project.
 The Eden Project features giant geodesic conservatories and plants from all over the world and includes an indoor rainforest.

 - A day on the Helford River and Frenchman’s Creek, made famous in the works of local author Daphne de Maurier.
-(We hope to include a boat trip on this day.)
+A highlight of this day is a boat trip on the river.

 - A day in the lively seaside village of St. Ives, including a visit to the Barbara Hepworth museum and sculpture garden.
 St. Ives is known for the number of artists who have settled there over the years; you can visit a variety of galleries including the Tate St. Ives.